You’ve constructed your own DIY robust retro Coleman-

 23. After every 10 to 20 minutes or so of stove use, give the pump several strokes to maintain pressure.
 If, when pumping, high resistance is felt and/or the flame does not increase, then the tank has adequate pressure.

 You may want to relight the stove at some point.
 If less than a minute has passed and the generator tube is still hot, then relight with the mode selector down.
-Or, if more than a minute has passed (generator has cooled), then turn the mode selector up, relight, and turn the mode selector down after at least 1 minute.
+Or, if more than a minute has passed (generator has cooled), then turn the mode selector up, relight, and turn the mode selector down after 1 minute.

 24. Turn the black flame knob all the way to the right until it is firmly closed (off).